-In a world of Volatility, Uncertainty, Complexity and Ambiguity (VUCA) one thing is for certain: you are either knee-deep in a tough challenge or one step away from it smacking you in your face.
-In this environment, change is a constant, but not every organization manages it well.
-In 2004, one of the first big challenges that I tackled as a young professional involved helping an large matrixed organization implement transformative change across their company.
-This experience set the tone for the rest of my career, teaching me how to quickly solve complicated organizational problems, fight through adversity and generate creative solutions.
+In a world of Volatility, Uncertainty, Complexity, and Ambiguity (VUCA), one thing is certain: you are either knee-deep in a tough challenge, or one step away from it smacking you in the face.
+In this environment, change is constant, but not every organization manages it well.
+In 2004, I tackled one of my first big challenges as a young professional.
+I helped a large matrixed organization implement transformative change across their company.
+This experience set the tone for the rest of my career, teaching me how to quickly solve complicated organizational problems, fight through adversity, and generate creative solutions.

-The challenge: Design change management for several global Six Sigma initiatives that redefined the Caterpillar’s sales and operations planning processes using SAP technology.
+The challenge: Design and implement a change management strategy for several global Six Sigma initiatives that redefined Caterpillar’s sales and operations planning processes using SAP technology.

-The scope: 5 countries, 5 business units, 12 manufacturing facilities, 400+ business users
+The scope: Five countries, five business units, 12 manufacturing facilities, and over 400 business users.

-With an impending launch date, the change management plan had to be implemented in fairly short order.
-So, I snapped into gear and got to business.
+With an impending launch date, the change management plan had to be implemented quickly.
+So, I snapped into gear and got to work.

 My work on this effort could be categorized into two phases: immersion and action-taking.